arlagonix/arlagonix.github.io/projects/product-preview-card-component-main/README.md

 }
 ```

-**Animation on window resize**.
+### Animation on window resize**

 Also found out that `transition: .3s;` helps to add nice animations on media queries when you resize the window.

-**Appeared to be more difficult than expected**.
+### Appeared to be more difficult than expected

 It ocurred that such a simple card required much more time and effort to develop than I had thought.
 I still need more and more practice with CSS.

-**Experimented with horizontal rulers**.
+### Experimented with horizontal rulers

 That helped me not to set manually margins for each element.
 Saw such a solution on one project long ago.

 ```html
 <article class="card__content">